haseeb-heaven/gemini-interpreter/README.md

 - Graphs and charts generation from bard responses
 - Ability to upload files for data analysis and machine learning.
 - Share code with others with powerered by ShareGPT.
+- Advanced safety measures to detect the safety of the code generated.

 ## License and Author